liamhays/alum/doc/wikipage.md

 get a response back, except for storing data in a variable and transferring that variable.
 ## Kill server (`Q`)
-Send this command to close the server on the calculator.
+This command ends the server on the calculator.
 ## Put file (`P`)
 To upload a file to the calculator, send this command and then send a command packet with the destination filename.
 Then, you can start an